 I’ll make it easy for you.
 Stick to the outer perimeters of the grocery store when shopping.
 This is where they sell all the produce, and meats.
 The middle aisles are full of boxed processed foods.
 Buying frozen vegetables and fruits are completely ok.
 You can buy your allowed grains and nuts in the bulk section of the health foods store or in packages in the organic sections.

 - If you’re an avid coffee drinker, try to gradually phase out the coffee to one cup a day the week before you go cold turkey.
-After the detox you’ll find you have enough energy that you won’t need it anymore.
+You’ll find you have enough energy that you won’t need it anymore.
 I know shocking.

 - There may be times where you’ll start to feel worse than you feel better.
-This is usually a result of candida die-off.
-Your body is trying to reprogram itself for the lack of sugar it’s used to getting.
-Drink plenty of water to flush out your system and power through it.
+Drink plenty of water to flush out your system and reduce dehydration.

 - Be wary of bottled fruit juices, they are loaded in added sugars unless otherwise stated.
 But of course if you’re juicing at home this won’t be an issue.